Hertfordshire Militia: Civil War

-Parliament commissioned Colonel Richard Browne of the LTBs as Major-General of Oxfordshire, Buckinghamshire and Berkshire and gave him the task of reducing the Royalist garrisons in those counties.
+In 1644 Parliament commissioned Colonel Richard Browne of the LTBs as Major-General of Oxfordshire, Buckinghamshire and Berkshire and gave him the task of reducing the Royalist garrisons in those counties.
 However, in June 1644 the King broke out of Oxford and after feinting west, moved eastwards with his force.
 Browne was directed towards Hertford to protect the Eastern Association counties.
-He reached Leighton Buzzard on 1 July with three regiments of LTBs, where he was joined by the Hertfordshire and Essex TBs.
+He reached Leighton Buzzard on 1 July with three regiments of LTBs, where he was joined by the Green and Black Hertfordshire Auxiliaries and the Essex TBs.
 Browne was too late to intervene in the Battle of Cropredy Bridge and when he joined the beaten Parliamentary force under Sir William Waller near Towcester on 2 July the King was already 30 mi away.
 By now Waller's original LTB brigade was deserting for home, and the Essex TBs began to join them, while the Hertfordshire men complained bitterly of their poor quarters.
 On 6 July Browne was wounded in the face when he confronted his mutinous troops.
 Waller's army was dispersed, and under his original orders Browne was sent with his brigade to capture Greenland House on the River Thames near Henley.
 This had been garrisoned and fortified by the Royalists in December 1643 to block Parliamentary supplies travelling down the Thames.
-Of the three TB regiments that Hertfordshire now maintained for Parliament, one commanded by Colonel Mitchell saw service at the short Siege of Greenland House.
-After Browne captured the place on 11 July he went to garrison Reading, Berkshire, with his three London regiments and the rest of the TBs went home.
+One of the Hertfordshire TB regiments commanded by Colonel Mitchell saw service at the short Siege of Greenland House.
+After Browne captured the place on 11 July he went to garrison Reading, Berkshire, with his three London regiments and the rest of the TBs went home, though the Green Hertfordshire Auxiliaries were serving with Browne again in early 1645.

 In September 1645 the Hertfordshire Trained Band Horse, apparently numbering 500, served in a force under Col Richard Graves of the New Model Army marching from Thame towards Cheshire, but may have gone home before the Battle of Rowton Heath.

 Once Parliament had established full control in 1648 it passed new Militia Acts that replaced lords lieutenant with county commissioners appointed by Parliament or the Council of State.
 At the same time the term 'Trained Band' began to disappear in most counties.
 Under the Commonwealth and Protectorate the militia received pay when called out, and operated alongside the New Model Army to control the country.